Covariant reggeization framework for diffraction. Part I: Hadronic tensors in Minkovsky space-time of any dimension: Introduction

-This work also has some pedagogical significance, since several useful techniques and different approaches are used for calculations to obtain final expressions for tensors.
+This work may also have some pedagogical applications, since several useful techniques and different approaches are used for calculations to obtain final expressions for tensors.
 Since this paper deals only with mathematical calculations, we will not dwell in detail on the experimental aspects of diffractive physics, leaving this for future publications.